 Don’t Ignore These Symptoms

 Digestive system symptoms usually don’t appear as isolated events.
 Most often, several occur around the same time.
 It’s the combination — along with targeted testing — that helps your gastroenterologist make an accurate diagnosis.
-Some symptoms, when they occur with other symptoms, can signal a serious illness.
+Some symptoms, when they occur with other symptoms, can signal a severe illness.

 If you experience any of the conditions below, you should schedule an appointment with a reputable gastroenterologist like our doctors at Manhattan Gastroenterology.

 5 Gastrointestinal Conditions to Have Treated

 1. Hemorrhoids rarely kill anyone, but they cause untold amounts of pain and embarrassment.
 Most cases resolve on their own or with over-the-counter medication.
 Some cases — especially internal hemorrhoids, where they form inside your rectum — can be very painful and difficult to treat.
 If you have internal hemorrhoids or a severe case of hemorrhoids, visit a New York City gastroenterologist.
 Our doctors have treatments unavailable to a general practitioner.

 3. You should see a doctor right away if you’re vomiting blood.
-This is an emergency, and you may need to call 911.
+This symptom is an emergency, and you may need to call 911.
 If you’re also experiencing some GERD symptoms (see #2 above) as well as black, tarry, or bloody stools, visit a gastroenterologist as these are alarming symptoms.
 It could be a sign of gastroesophageal reflux disease, a sometimes pre-cancerous condition, or one of several concerning conditions, including cancer.

 4. Chronic diarrhea, abdominal pain, unexplained weight loss, cramps, and blood in your stool are all serious enough symptoms on their own.
 But if you experience this combination, especially when accompanied by ulcers in your colon or mouth, it could signal Crohn’s disease.
-Crohn’s is a serious illness that could require surgery.
+Crohn’s is a severe illness that could require surgery.